 The initial response of Coláiste De Lacy is one of building relationships and prevention in order to minimise the occurrence of poor behaviour.
-The following list is not exhaustive but includes some of the ways in which students are encouraged in their endeavours to uphold the code of conduct by use of the following measures:
+The following list is not exhaustive but includes some of the ways in which students are encouraged in their endeavours to uphold the Code of Conduct by use of the following measures:

-- The code of Conduct is published on the school website and made available to all parents/guardians of all potential applicants/new entrants into the school and they are asked to read it and to sign to indicate their agreement with the content and their support and co-operation with the Code of Conduct.
+- The Code of Conduct is published on the school website and made available to all parents/guardians of all potential applicants/new entrants into the school and they are asked to read it and to sign to indicate their agreement with the content and their support and co-operation with the Code of Conduct.
 This is done to ensure that parents/guardians and students understand what the school standards are, why they must be adhered to and what procedures will be followed if the standards/expectations/rules are not - 2.
-At the start of each new academic year/induction process, the expectations of the code of conduct are explained to students and any amendments to it are highlighted.
+At the start of each new academic year/induction process, the expectations of the Code of Conduct are explained to students and any amendments to it are highlighted.
 This is done so as to inform/remind students of the content and to take account of the fact that they are new or have been out of the school environment for 3 months. - 3.
-School rules and the reason for them are discussed and explained as part of the school's pastoral care programme (including at Tionól, during SPHE lessons and Clann Time).
-A synopsis of the rules and a student contract is included in the school dialann.
+School rules and the reason for them are discussed and explained as part of the school's pastoral care programme (including at Tionól, Clann Time...etc).
+A synopsis of the rules is included in the school dialann.
 The expectations and school routines may be explained to students with specific individual needs (as identified by the school) to ensure understanding. - 4.
-The notion of tolerance for others, self-control, a sense of fairness and the principles of natural justice are discussed as part of the many curricular and extra-curricular initiatives in the school e.g. Religious Education and SPHE programmes.
-The school values are also discussed regularly at Tionól/Clann Time. - 5.
-Issues such as bullying, racism, sexism, harassment, violence, substance misuse, well-being...etc. are discussed with the students during their time in school using Tionól, SPHE, CSPE, current affairs and/or outside speakers. - This is done to help the students to better understand these issues so that they can base their thinking, understanding and action on factual information and in the light of the values espoused in the school.
+The notion of tolerance for others, self-control, a sense of fairness and the principles of natural justice are discussed as part of the many curricular and extra-curricular initiatives in the school e.g. Religious Education and SPHE programmes. - 5.
+Issues such as bullying, racism, sexism, harassment, violence, substance misuse, well-being...etc. are discussed with the students during their time in school using Tionól, SPHE, CSPE, current affairs and/or outside speakers.

+This is done to help the students to better understand these issues so that they can base their thinking, understanding and action on factual information and in the light of the values espoused in the school.

 6. Many supports are put in place for students as part of the school's Pastoral Care Programme.
-The small Clann structure ensures that the Caomhnóir gets to know their students really well and develops a good relationship with them.
+The Clann structure ensures that the Caomhnóir gets to know their students really well and develops a good relationship with them.
 The Year Head has overall responsibility for the wellbeing, academic progress and behaviour of the year group.
 The Year Head can refer students to the Student Support Team for consideration of targeted/external support.
 There are also many opportunities for students to demonstrate leadership in the school and to develop a true sense of belonging and importance to the school community.